Analysis: Russia cheats again — and laughs its way to Tokyo

 The message the World Anti-Doping Agency sent Monday, in case everyone in the sports world hadn’t already heard it: Russia can cheat and get away with it.

-In fact, the Russians can pin up pictures of WADA’s leaders on their bulletin boards, draw clown’s noses on their faces, call them on the phone and lie straight to their faces — and at worst, the WADA folks will throw part of the book at them, then check in to make sure they aren’t mad.
+In fact, the Russians can pin up pictures of WADA’s leaders on their bulletin boards, draw clown’s noses on their faces, walk up to them and lie straight to their faces — and at worst, the WADA folks will throw part of the book at them, then check in to make sure they aren’t mad.

 Buried in a news release announcing a list of proposed sanctions for the Russians — a list that did not include a full ban of the country and its athletes from the Olympics — was a nugget that pierced WADA’s already shaky credibility.